Deacon Frost: Powers and abilities

 Deacon Frost, like the rest of the vampires, has superhuman strength and the standard powers of a vampire, including the ability to change his appearance and resistance to conventional wounds.
-Frost was also capable of creating vampiric duplicates of his victims with his bite, which were under his absolute mind control.
-Even said duplicates, they in turn produced replicas of themselves if they were bitten by Frost again.
-Ultimately, these beings were able to absorb the original victim into their own body.
-Extensive knowledge of medicine, physics and chemistry.
+Frost is also capable of creating vampiric duplicates of his victims with his bite, which are under his absolute mind control.
+Frost can even create replicas of these duplicates by biting them.
+Ultimately, these beings are able to absorb the original victim into their own body.
+Frost also possesses extensive knowledge of medicine, physics, and chemistry.

-Like the rest of the vampires, Deacon Frost needed to drink blood assiduously to survive, he could not expose himself to sunlight without burning, and he was damaged if he was exposed to crucifixes or any other religious symbol wielded by someone with deep faith.
-In addition, to end his unlife, he must pierce his heart with a wooden stake.
-Ultimately he does not project any reflections.
+Like the rest of the vampires, Deacon Frost needs to drink blood assiduously to survive, cannot expose himself to sunlight without burning, and is damaged if exposed to crucifixes or any other religious symbol wielded by someone with deep faith.
+In addition his heart must be pierced with a wooden stake to end his unlife.
+He does not appear on reflective surfaces like mirrors.